-UK house prices increased by 5.5% in December 2013 compared with a year earlier, up from 5.4% in November 2013 according to new data today from the Office for National Statistics (ONS).
+UK house prices increased by 9.1% in the year to February 2014, up from 6.8% in the year to January 2014 according to latest statistics from the Office for National Statistics (ONS).

-UK house prices increased by 0.7% in January and were 8.8% higher than January 2013 according to the latest Nationwide House Price Index.
+UK house prices increased by 0.4% in March and were 9.5% higher than March 2013 according to the latest Nationwide House Price Index.

-House prices are around 4% below their 2007 peak.
+House prices are now around 3% below their 2007 peak.
 Continue reading

 Residents of Uttlesford in Essex enjoy the best quality of life of any rural area in Great Britain, according to the 2014 Halifax Rural Areas Quality of Life Survey.